HoneyRoasted/Fill/README.md

     implementation 'com.github.HoneyRoasted:Fill:Version'
 }
 ```
+Additionally, Fill is continuously built with [GitHub actions](https://github.com/HoneyRoasted/Fill/actions).
+You
-Alternatively, you can download the repository and run the `build.sh` script.
+may also download the repository and build from source using the `build.sh` script.